pagerinc/composer/README.md

 In order to generate a configuration for Kong, you will need to have the `pagerinc/charts` repo set up locally.
-Once you have `charts` set up locally, you can go to that repo and run `bash scripts/kong_template.sh -l -o kong.yaml` which will generate a `decK` config file with all of the ports and urls set to their localhost values.
+Once you have `charts` set up locally, you can go to that repo and run `bash scripts/kong_template.sh -l true -o kong.yaml` which will generate a `decK` config file with all of the ports and urls set to their localhost values.
 You should then be able to run `deck sync` (if you have installed `decK`) to sync the generated config to your local Kong instance.